scripting/feedlandInstall/README.md

 Instructions for setting up a FeedLand server.

-### Private testing and bug fixing

-We have started testing the install process for FeedLand server as of January 24, 2023.

-If you have access to this site, you can try installing from the <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setup.md">instructions</a>.
-Report any problems as <a href="https://github.com/scripting/feedlandInstall/issues">issues</a> in this repo.

-And here's the <a href="http://roadmap.feedland.org/">roadmap</a> for this release.

 ### About FeedLand

 I've been running a FeedLand server myself since October 2022.